aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="even">
 <td>UtcTime</td>
-<td>If set to true then then UTC time is used to build the name of the output file, otherwise the local date and time of the system running the adapter is used.</td>
+<td>If set to true then UTC time is used to build the name of the output file, otherwise the local date and time of the system running the adapter is used.</td>
 <td>Boolean</td>
 <td>Default is false</td>
 </tr>